liuzihe02/6.005/19_Concurrency/Concurrency.md

 ### Race Condition

 The above illustrates a **race condition**.
-A race condition means that the correctness of the program (the satisfaction of postconditions/invariants) depends on the relative timing of events in concurrent computations A and B. When this happens, we say “A is in a race with B.”
+A race condition means that the correctness of the program (the satisfaction of postconditions/invariants) depends on the relative timing of events in concurrent computations A and B. When this happens, we say “A is in a race with B.”.

 Some interleaving is OK, but some will produce wrong answers, violating postconditions and rep invariants.